Find Dental Assistant Schools and Program Reviews.

-Dental assisting may also involve a variety of technical responsibilities.
-Dental assistants prepare and sterilize instruments, develop infection control protocols, take and develop dental radiographs and take impressions of teeth for models.
+Dental assisting may also involve a variety of technical responsibilities including the preparation and sterilization of instruments, the development of infection control protocols, taking and developing radiographs and take impressions of teeth for models.

 The variety of work offered by dental assisting is one of the features that attract many young professionals to this career.
-Dental assisting also frequently provides flexible hours and an abundance of part-time work (approximately one in three dental assistants worked part time in 2019).
+The role also frequently provides flexible hours and an abundance of part-time work (approximately one in three worked part time in 2019).

 Those who want to move beyond clinical practice may also pursue a variety of other opportunities.

-Some use their experience to process dental insurance claims for insurance companies, manage patient billing and accounting, or to become sales representatives for corporations that sell dental products or services.
+Some use their experience to process dental insurance claims for insurance companies, manage patient billing and accounting, or to become sales representatives for corporations that sell dental products or treatments.

-Many experienced dental assistants also pursue jobs in education.
-Positions are available in clinical settings, where experienced assistants help new dental assistant students learn clinical procedures.
-Some dental assistants also take classroom teaching positions at dental schools, technical or vocational schools, community colleges or universities that offer dental assisting programs.
+Many experienced workers also pursue jobs in education.
+Positions are available in clinical settings, where experienced assistants help new students learn clinical procedures.
+Some also take classroom teaching positions at dental schools, technical or vocational schools, community colleges or universities that offer dental assisting programs.

 Independent teaching positions often require a significant amount of clinical experience, and may also require additional education in the form of an associate’s degree or bachelor’s degree.

 The field of dental assisting currently offers a very strong job outlook.
-The Bureau of Labor Statistics (BLS) predicts that employment for dental assistants will grow by 11 percent between 2018 and 2028.
+The United States Bureau of Labor Statistics (BLS) predicts that employment in the field will grow by 11 percent between 2018 and 2028.
 This is much higher than the rate of growth predicted for employment in all occupations, which is 11 percent, and in line with growth within healthcare professions.